Skip to content

 Adapter for Pydantic BaseModel classes.

-Extracts field information from a Pydantic model class and converts it into an iterator yielding field information as (field_name, field_type, metadata) tuples.
+Extracts field information from a Pydantic model class and converts it into an iterator yielding field information as (field_name, field_type, constraints, metadata) tuples.

 Parameters: